JimSeker/AudioVideo/README.md

 <b>CameraPreview</b> only the Camera2 APIs and targets API 21+.
 The code is broken up into a Preview class that just shows the camera preview in a surfaceview.
 A capturePic class (that required the preview class) to take a picture.
 And there is a VideoClass as well.
 This example is far from perfect, but works to show the separation in the classes.

 <b>CameraXdemo</b> is a java version of the new cameraX from the androidX libraries.
+Note, still alpha in some places.
+<b>CameraXdemo_kt</b> is a kotlin version of the new CameraX androidX libraries.
+Note, still alpha in some places.

 <b>PicCapture1</b> shows how to write code to take a picture with either camera and camera2 apis.